Some Lessons From Church History

 “Everybody sought membership in the church, and nearly everybody was received.
 Both good and bad, sincere seekers after God and hypocritical seekers after gain, rushed into the communion.”

-Conditions are not totally unlike this, especially in some places, even today.
-In some areas it is “popular” to be a member of a church; it is even financially advantageous.
 In many cases, it has become a cultural norm with very little correlation between what is professed and the reality of life.

-Church services became more elaborate, but less spiritual
+Church services became more elaborate but less spiritual

 Hurlbut further observes,